How to Make Chamomile Tea Properly

 The minimum time to steep herbal tea is 5 minutes.
 Go ahead and steep it for longer if you like but 5 minutes is the optimal steep time for me.

-STEP 4: Strain chamomile solids and pour hot tea into tea cups or mugs.
+STEP 4: Strain chamomile solids and pour hot tea into tea cup.

 TA DA!
 You’ve got yourself a perfect cup of fragrant and soothing cup of chamomile tea.